Profile Choices in your Degree

 It depends on whether there are admission requirements for the profile you want to change to:

-However, if the profile you want to change to has its own entry requirements, this is not possible without further ado.
+• However, if the profile you want to change to has its own entry requirements, this is not possible without further ado.
 Therefore, if you want to make a change here, you must first clarify this with the Examinations Office (contact form) and your subject advisor.
 There you must first check whether you also meet the requirements for the desired new profile before the change is made.
-Possibly, in the course of this, further knowledge and competences in certain areas and corresponding evidence will be required of you (as regulated in the subject-specific regulations of the examination regulations for your degree programme).
-Before you actually declare your intention to change to the examination office, it is therefore best to seek advice in advance from your subject advisor.
+Possibly, in the course of this, further knowledge and competencies in certain areas and corresponding evidence will be required of you (as regulated in the subject-specific regulations of the examination regulations for your degree program).
+Before you actually declare your intention to change to the Examination Office, it is therefore best to seek advice in advance from your subject advisor.
 In this case, too, a change is only possible once during the course of your studies.

-Warning about changing profiles: Even in the case of profiles with restricted access, please note that modules you have already completed may not be included in the new profile.
+Warning about changing profiles: Even in the case of profiles with restricted access, please note that modules you have already completed may not be included in the new profile and therefore no longer count towards your degree after the profile change.
+It is therefore essential that you consult with your subject advisor before changing.

 Contact

-You can find our telephone numbers and office hours on the "Contact & Advice".
+You can find our telephone numbers and office hours on the "Contact & Advice" page.

 You would like to contact us via this website?
 Please use the contact form!